abdellahseddikpro/ruby-hello-world/README.md

 This is a sample openshift v3 application repository.

-For instructions on how to use it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md
+For instructions on how to use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md

 Test CI20ddd
 sd a s s